Employment & Business Litigation | Trade Secrets & Non-Compete Enforcement Litigation| Human Resources Counseling & Policy Development

 Mike serves as a Master in the Ross T. Roberts Inn of Court, an educational program sponsored by the United States District Court for Western District of Missouri designed to help enhance the trial skills of young lawyers.

-Mike also holds the rank of Godan (fifth degree black belt) in Okinawan Kenpo Karate and the rank of Shodan (first degree black belt) in Taiko Ryu Jujitsu and teaches traditional karate and jujitsu at the Kansas City Karate Club.
+Mike also holds the rank of Rokudan (sixth degree black belt) in Okinawan Kenpo Karate and the rank of Shodan (first degree black belt) in Taiko Ryu Jujitsu and has more than 28 years of experience training in traditional martial arts.
 In 2013, Mike was awarded the title of “Renshi” (i.e., “polished instructor”) in the United States Kenpo Kobujitsu federation.

 - In 2017, Mike and Deena Jenab obtained the dismissal of First Amendment retaliation claims against two university administrators in an issue of first impression before the Eighth Circuit Court of Appeals.
 See Lyons v.
 Vaught et al, 875 F.3d 1168 (8th 2017).